SarthakSwaroop/flappy-block/README.md

 # flappy-block

-A game made by phaser inspired by flappy bird.
+A game made using phaser inspired by flappy bird.